QCrypt/website-2023/content/code-of-conduct-online.md

 <small>[text based on the <a href="https://pkc.iacr.org/2020/conduct.php" target="_blank">IACR PKC 2020 code of conduct</a>]</small>
 ## Code of Conduct (online conference)
-The open exchange of ideas and the freedom of thought and expression are central to the aims and goals of QCrypt; these require an environment that recognizes the inherent worth of every person and group, that fosters dignity, understanding, and mutual respect, and that embraces diversity.
-For these reasons, the QCrypt 2022 organizers are committed to providing a harassment-free conference experience.
+The open exchange of ideas and the freedom of thought and expression are central to the aims and goals of the QCrypt conference; these require an environment that recognizes the inherent worth of every person and group, that fosters dignity, understanding, and mutual respect, and that embraces diversity.
+For these reasons, QCrypt organizers are committed to providing a harassment-free conference experience.

 If you experience harassment or discriminatory behavior at a QCrypt event, we encourage you to reach out to someone who could help, listed below.